acediaye/Control-System/readme.md

 # Control System
-Reglates the behavior of systems using feedback loops.
-The controller compares the measured values from the plant with the reference values to calculate the new input to feed into the plant for its output to converge to the refernce values.
+Regulates the behavior of systems using feedback loops.
+The controller compares the measured values from the plant/model with the reference/desired values to calculate the new input to feed into the plant/model for its measured values to converge to the desired values.

 # Plant
 A mass spring damper system example\